aws-samples/aws-modernization-with-circleci/content/080_module_4/86_trigger_pipeline.md

 ![ecs endpoint url](/images/app_url.png)

+## Validate feature flag

+Here is the section where we'll add our feature flag validation step.

 ## Manually approve the destroy jobs

 Now that the *smoketest_deployment* job has successfully completed and you've verified the application is live and functioning, it's time to click the *approve_destroy* button in the dashboard and continue the pipeline which will execute the destroy jobs and destroy the unnecessary infrastructures and resources created in previous jobs.
 The image below shows a paused pipeline awaiting an approval button click.